mrtopher/devotee-widget/README.markdown

 ## Updating

 When updating the widget it is recommended that you first remove the widget from your dashboard, upload the updated widget file and then re-add the widget.
 If you don't do things in this order you may experience unexpected results.
-Once remedy may be to remove and re-add the widget once the updated file has been uploaded.
+One remedy may be to remove and re-add the widget once the updated file has been uploaded.